 I tried Tinted Lip Oil

-Merit’s lip oil is light and juicy with a slick consistency.
-It feels very similar to a true lip oil but slightly more moisturizing and hydrating.
+Merit’s lip oil is light and juicy with a slick consistency that feels very similar to a true lip oil but slightly more moisturizing and hydrating.
 I’ve tried almost every lip oil in clean beauty, and this one looks and feels more luxurious than most others.
 There’s 12 shades available and I have one of the Gelees ones that goes on sheer and looks a little different depending on your lip tone.
 It’s got plant-derived squalane and quinoa seed oil, and gives a subtle wash of color that gives lips a stained look that I really like.

 Price: $24